Barcelona and Catalunya

 Since as far back as 1200, Barcelonans have bought their animal parts here.
 The market was originally located just outside the walled city's entrance, as many medieval markets were (since it was more expensive to trade within the walls).
 It later expanded into the colonnaded courtyard of a now-gone monastery before being covered with a colorful arcade in 1850.

 Just inside the market, animated Juan and his family are always busy feeding shoppers at this bar.
 Getting Juan to crack a huge smile and a thumbs-up for your camera makes a great shot…and he loves it.
 The stools nearby are a fine perch for enjoying both your coffee and the people-watching.

 Pablo Picasso may have made his career in Paris, but the years he spent in Barcelona — from ages 14 through 23 — were among the most formative of his life.
 It was here that young Pablo mastered the realistic painting style of his artistic forebears — and it was also here that he first felt the freedom that allowed him to leave that all behind and give in to his creative, experimental urges.
 When he left Barcelona, Picasso headed for Paris…and revolutionized art forever.

 The pieces in this excellent museum capture that priceless moment just before this bold young thinker changed the world.
-While you won’t find Picasso’s famous, later Cubist works here, you will enjoy a representative sweep of his early years, from art-school prodigy to the gloomy hues of his Blue Period to the revitalized cheer of his Rose Period.
-You’ll also see works from his twilight years, including dozens of wild improvisations inspired by Diego Velázquez’s seminal Las Meninas, as well as a roomful of works that reflect the childlike exuberance of an old man playing like a young kid on the French Riviera.
-It’s the top collection of Picassos here in his native country and the best anywhere of his early years.
+While you won't find Picasso's famous, later Cubist works here, you will enjoy a representative sweep of his early years, from the careful crafting of art-school pieces to the gloomy hues of his Blue Period.
+You'll also see works from his twilight years, including dozens of wild improvisations inspired by Diego Velázquez's seminal Las Meninas, as well as a roomful of works that reflect the childlike exuberance of an old man playing like a young kid on the French Riviera.
+It's the top collection of Picassos here in his native country and the best anywhere of his early years.